Date updated: June 2020

 - Estate agencies have their own standard sale agreements that can be used for the purpose of buying or selling a property.

-- If a seller decides to sell his/her property privately, s/he must rather approach an attorney to draw up a sale agreement, than using a sale agreement downloaded from the internet.
+- When a seller decides to sell his/her property privately, it is advisable that s/he approach a professional to draw up a sale agreement.
+The professional must have the necessary knowledge and skills to advise the seller and draft a sale agreement best suited for the particular sale.

 - A seller must inform the buyer of all defects or potential defects relating to the property, even if s/he is selling the property voetstoots.